A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Modeling Assumptions

-Therefore we will make the following new assumption about the physics of the system, \begin{assumption}[Pseudo-Impulse] The continuous time forces apply some small amount of work during the impact process. \end{assumption} \changed{In the usual Newtonian impact model, these forces have no effect (as shown, e.g., in~\cite[Prop.~4.3]{tenDam1997}), however here we add an additional pesudo-impulse to support this assumption.}
+Therefore we make the following new assumption about the physics of the system, \begin{assumption}[Pseudo-Impulse] The continuous time forces apply some small amount of work during the impact process. \end{assumption} In the usual Newtonian impact model, these forces have no effect \citep[as shown, e.g., in][Prop.~4.3]{tenDam1997}, however here we add an additional pesudo-impulse to support this assumption.

 This assumption is not used in this paper to directly change the energy at any state, but rather is used within the discrete switching logic to improve the quality of make-break contact decisions (which implicitly changes the resulting kinetic energy of the system).
 Specifically, consider the \emph{pseudo-impulse},~$\dimp\in T^*\calC$, that the contacts would impart on the system to resist the continuous time forces for some small time duration,~$\delta_t\in\bbR^+$, during impact into mode $J$,